 Encyclopedia of Grannies

-Why do grannies always tell us to speak up?
-Why do they have creases on their faces?
-Are grannies flexible?
-How do you cheer up a sad granny?
-How old are grannies, actually?
+Why do grandmas tell us to speak slowly?
+Why do grandmas wear their hair up?
+Are grandmas flexible?
+How do you cheer up a grandma?
+And why do they always have creases on their faces?

 |Interest Level||Preschool - Grade 2|